tiktok/TikTokSans/README.md

 - `make build` will produce static and variable fonts in all font file formats (.otf, .ttf, .woff, .woff2).
 - `make test` will run [FontBakery](https://github.com/googlefonts/fontbakery)’s quality assurance tests.
 - `make proof` will generate HTML proof files.
 - `make rename name="My Font" dir="./MyDirPath"` will build fonts using a different family name (`name` argument) and outputting them to the desired directory path (`dir` argument).
-This is useful for subsetting the font family without using the reserved font name “TikTok Sans”.
+This is useful for subsetting the font family without using the reserved font name.

 Proof files and QA tests are also available automatically via GitHub Action.
 You can find them at [https://tiktok.github.io/TikTokSans/](https://tiktok.github.io/TikTokSans/).